dgraph-io/charts/charts/dgraph/README.md

       lru_mb = 2048
 ```

-Then deploy dgraph using the secret and config files:
+Then deploy Dgraph using the secret and config files:

 ```bash
 RELNAME=my-release